GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/manifest/content_scripts/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Manifest - Content Scripts'
 seoTitle: 'Chrome Extensions Manifest: content_scripts'
-date: 2013-05-12
+date: 2023-08-10
-updated: 2023-07-30
 description: Reference documentation for the content_scripts property of manifest.json.
 ---

 ## Overview {: #overview}

-The `"content_scripts"` field is used to inject scripts or stylesheets at install time on a specific set of pages using [match patterns][doc-match-patterns].

-To inject scripts programmatically, see [Injecting Scripts][doc-cs] in the Content Scripts article.
+The `"content_scripts"` field is used to inject JavaScript or CSS files at install time on a specific set of pages that [match a specific pattern][doc-match].
+Extensions can also inject content scripts programmatically, see [Injecting Scripts][doc-cs] for details.

 ## Manifest {: #manifest }

-For example, this extension injects a stylesheet and a JavaScript file into any page in `https://www.example.com/`:
+These are the supported fields for `"content_scripts"`.
+Only the `"matches"` key is required.

 {% Label %}manifest.json{% endLabel %}